 The Board of the Authority did not amend the budget during the current fiscal year.
-Actual excess revenues were \$13,862,335 less than budgeted excess revenues primarily due to the bond sale being less than budgeted.
-See the budget to actual comparisons on page 29.
+Actual net change in fund balance was \$31,801,677 less than budgeted primarily due to the Authority budgeting for proceeds from the issuance of bonds and the receipt of grants which did not occur.
+See the budget to actual comparisons on page 28.